Sign up for newsletters

 Located on the coast of the Baltic Sea, Latvia has three major ice-free international ports — Riga, Liepaja and Ventspils — that are closely linked to the country’s land-based infrastructure, including an extensive rail, road and pipeline system.

-Riga International Airport is the largest airport in the Baltics, and in 2021, it handled 2.35 million passengers, the highest number in the Baltics for a single airport, and 27 831 tonnes of cargo.
-The airport currently serves 11 airlines, including Latvia’s national airline airBaltic, low-fare carriers Ryanair, Wizzair, Norwegian, and European leaders like Lufthansa, Turkish Airlines and Finnair.
-The said companies and others ensure fast and reliable direct travel from Riga International Airport to almost 80 destinations in the winter season and around 100 destinations in the summer season.
+Riga International Airport is the largest airport in the Baltics, and in 2023, it handled 6.63 million passengers, the highest number in the Baltics for a single airport, and 19 160 tonnes of cargo.
+The airport currently serves 12 airlines, including Latvia’s national airline airBaltic, low-fare carriers Ryanair, Wizzair, Norwegian and Transavia as well as European network carriers – Lufthansa, Turkish Airlines, LOT and Finnair.
+In 2023, Riga Airport welcomed two new air carriers – British Airways and Aegean Airlines, another FlyDubai will begin flights in October 2024 boosting connectivity to Dubai.
+The said companies and others ensure fast and reliable direct travel from Riga International Airport to over 85 destinations in the winter season and over 100 destinations in the summer season.

 In 2016, Riga International Airport completed the construction of a North Pier for the terminal, which will enable the airport to continue its current growth and increase passenger-handling capacity.